AlexB-B/hello-world/README.md

 Let's try updating from the online repository

-What if I change the file here on my mac
+What if I change the file here on my mac.
+Online, I add to a line

 A change on line 12 you say?